-

 Why we're running this campaign

 The Equality Act 2010 defines disability as a physical and/or mental health condition that has a substantial and long-term impact on a person’s ability to undertake normal daily activities.
 Reasonable adjustments are a requirement under the Act.
-They are changes that an employer must make to remove or reduce a disadvantage relating to an employee’s disability.
+They are changes that an employer must make in order to remove or reduce a disadvantage relating to an employee’s disability.

 Our recent groundbreaking survey with the British Veterinary Chronic Illness Society, Disability and Chronic Illness in Veterinary Work and Education (2024), showed a pressing need to talk about disability and the provision of support through reasonable adjustments in veterinary workplaces.